 Some of the participants said: "Arqus was essential to promote collaborations between my lab and the Universities of Padua, Lyon and Leipzig."
 Others added: “Networking worked very well.
 I got acquainted with people from several different places and with the most diverse expertise.
 In some cases, concrete cooperation in research and teaching seems to be promising.
 So, these were three very productive and informative days.”

-This kind of events gives concrete expression to the vision and missions of the Arqus Alliance and is a sign of the success that European Universities can have in the future.
+This kind of events gives concrete expression to the vision and mission of the Arqus Alliance and is a sign of the success that European Universities can have in the future.